-The Tending and Gathering Garden (TGG) is a collaborative effort between the Native American community and the Cache Creek Conservancy (CCC) to demonstrate traditional land and plant management practices of California's native people.
-These two acres nestled in the homeland of the Wintun people, have been restored with native plants found within the Cache Creek watershed.
+The Tending and Gathering Garden (TGG) is a collaborative effort between the Native American community and the Cache Creek Conservancy (CCC) to demonstrate the traditional land and plant management practices of California's native people.
+These two acres nestled in the homeland of the Wintun people have been restored with native plants found within the Cache Creek watershed.
 These plants are used for basketry, food, fiber, shelter, medicine, and watercraft.
 The TGG provides a place for "hands-on" education including plant identification, plant use, and traditional management methods.
 It's also a source where cultural practitioners can gather plants.

 The TGG is managed with both traditional and contemporary horticultural practices.
 These include pruning, coppicing (cutting a plant back to the ground), hand weeding, irrigating, and burning.
-Digging is used for harvesting certain plant material.
+Digging is used for harvesting certain plant materials.
 No chemical pesticides are used in the garden.
 Fire is one of the best tools because many species are well adapted to frequent natural events.

 Memories of Her Grandmother's Baskets